Snekaparthiban/Snekaparthiban/README.md

-Hi,I'm Sneka and I'm a third year student in B.Tech Information Technology, with a strong interest in computer vision and machine learning.
+Hi,I'm Sneka and I'm a final year student in B.Tech Information Technology, with a strong interest in computer vision and machine learning.
 I'm constantly learning and experimenting with new technologies.
 Simple Image Display with OpenCV